Refresh API

 • tags

-• triggeredBy - Allows to define a name of a routine or person which triggered the job.
-Default is api
+• triggeredBy - Name of the routine or person initiating the job.
+Defaults to api.

-• "INSTANT" - The server will not serve cached content until it is refreshed and also do a soft purge against the CDN.
-This means the first request of a user against the CDN will see a cached version and triggers a refresh in the background, subsequent requests will be fresh.
-This is a nice trade off to keep cache hit rates high and still update popular resources very fast.
+• "INSTANT" - Soft purges the CDN; stale cached content is served initially, with subsequent requests refreshed in the background.
+This is a good trade off to keep cache hit rates high and still update popular resources very fast.
 Note: should be used to refresh a large amount of HTML files

-• "DEPLOYMENT" - A deployment refresh purges the cache immediately and builds it up again lazy.
-This means cache entries are immediately up to date.
-This will cause a performance drop and should only be used if the HTML structure have been changed. (e.g. after a deployment of the origin) Note: only supported for HTML files.
+• "DEPLOYMENT" - A deployment refresh purges the cache immediately and rebuilds the cache afterwards.
+This means cache entries are only served again if they got refreshed.
+This will cause a performance drop and should only be used if the HTML structure has been changed. (e.g. after a deployment of the origin) Note: only supported for HTML files.

 • forceUpdate - Forces to also update resources that are marked as immutable because they contain a hash and have high caching headers.
 Default is false